Sequential quantum processes with group symmetries: Proof of main results

-in the last equality.
-Thus, the lemma holds for $n$, which concludes the proof. \end{proof} From Lem.~\ref{lem:dket_W}, the Choi matrix $C'$ of the quantum comb given by the circuit~\eqref{eq:comb_implementation} is given by
+\end{widetext} where we use the equality~\eqref{eq:maximally_entangled_basis_change} in the third and last equalities, and Eq.~\eqref{eq:CG_conjugate} in the fifth equality.
+Thus, the lemma holds for $n$, which concludes the proof. \end{proof} From Lem.~\ref{lem:dket_W}, the Choi matrix $C'$ of the quantum comb given by the circuit shown in Fig.~\ref{fig:comb_implementation}~(a) and (c) is given by

 which concludes the proof. \end{proof}